darrylwest/platform-mvc/README.md

 #Platform-MVC

-*A standard MVC platform for client and server implementations written in various languages...*
+*A standard MVC platform generation service for client and server implementations targeting various languages...*
 - - -
 ## Overview
-The objective of this project is to define a platform for development server and client applications using Model View Controller.
-The platform is language independent and was originally developed in Java, then in groovy and now, javascript for both client/browser and node/server applications.
+The objective of this project is to define code generation tools that create Model View Controller projects for client or server independent of language.
+Standard MVC platforms have evolved from Java, Ruby, groovy with embedded jetty, and javascript for both client/browser and node/server applications.

+The service is intended to run on a remote machine and accept requests for project generation with a supplied configuration.
+Project generation is completed and returned to the requestor as a tar or zip distribution.

+## Code Generation
+### Configuration Dialogs
+#### Node Service
+#### Browser Application
+#### Service Domain
+### Generated Distribution

 ## Implementation
 ### Application Folder Structure